Jardo72/AWS-Sandbox/S3-Notifications-Lambda/README.md

 - files uploaded to an S3 bucket representing results of ice hockey games
 - upload of such a file triggers the Lambda function which parses the game results, calculates standings based on the parsed game results, and sends the calculated standings to an SQS queue

-## Source Code Organization and Build
+## Source Code Organization

 ## Deployment
-- compress all Python files to a single flat ZIP file (no directory structure)
+- compress all Python files except of [test.py](./test.py) to a single flat ZIP file (no directory structure)
-- upload to an S3 bucket
+- upload the ZIP file to an S3 bucket
 - use CloudFormation to deploy

 ```